-Sophos Central has a connector for Azure hosted devices.
-As well as identifying unprotected devices, these allow the removal of terminated instances.
-Removing entries can help avoid large numbers building up in the Central admin interface, particularly if there isn’t a fixed name pool.
+Sophos Central has a connector for Azure-hosted devices as well as identifying unprotected devices, which allows for the removal of terminated instances.
+Removing entries can help avoid large numbers building up in the Central admin interface, particularly if there is not a fixed name pool.

-If a detection happens on an instance called Instance1, and that instance is terminated and replaced with a new instance with the same name, a cleanup failure alert will likely be seen in Sophos Central as it has not had a “cleanup successful” message and cannot tell that the original detection is no longer pertinent.
+If a detection happens on an instance called Instance1, and that instance is terminated and replaced with a new instance with the same name, a cleanup failure alert will likely be seen in Sophos Central as it has not had a successful cleanup message and cannot tell that the original detection is no longer pertinent.

 Sign up to the Sophos Support SMS Notification Service to get the latest product release information and critical issues.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
 For technical support post a question to the community.
 Or click here for new feature/product improvements.
 Alternatively for paid/licensed products open a support ticket.